KhanAyasha/002697806_DSEM_project/README.md

 ![alt text](Webpage.png)

-## Healthy Eye or Non - Referable Glaucoma which does not need doctor's consultation
+## Healthy Eye or Non-Referable Glaucoma which does not need doctor's consultation

 ![alt text](Healthy-eye.png)